pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ---
-title: KENYA PHOTOGRAPHY EXPEDITION  - January 2023
+title: KENYA PHOTOGRAPHY EXPEDITION  - January 2023 - only 2 more seats available
 starting_date: 2022-02-08T00:00:00.000+00:00
 subtitle:
-introduction_html: "</p><p>JANUARY 25 - FEBRUARY 3, 2023</p><p>Do you want to join
+introduction_html: "</p><p>JANUARY 25 - FEBRUARY 3, 2023</p><p>ONLY 2 MORE SEATS AVAILABLE
-  me on my travels to Africa?
+  ON THIS EXPEDITION!</p><p>Do you want to join me on my travels to Africa?
 In January 2023 I will take a group of like-minded people with a passion and appreciation for wild places to Kenya.
 We will visit Chyulu Hills in Amboseli and Naboisho Conservancy in the Masai Mara.
 A once-in-a-lifetime trip focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/8edbyrb8UDqaJpfw8
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION